masbhanoman/odoo10dev/README.md

 randomly added some features of odoo 10

 0. User Access Matrix
-    - list of all current users and their permissions listed in a excel sheet
+    - list of all current users and their permissions listed in a downloadable excel sheet

 1. Send email to a recipient on button click
     - send email with attachment on button click from wizard